Explore the results of AFFIRM-AHF, a clinical trial that supports

 patients with heart failure

-preparations cannot be used; or there is a clinical need to deliver iron rapidly.
-The diagnosis of iron deficiency must
+Ferinject is indicated for the treatment of iron deficiency when: oral iron preparations are ineffective; oral iron preparations cannot be used; or there is a clinical need to deliver iron rapidly.
+The diagnosis of iron deficiency must be based on laboratory tests.1 |

-preparations cannot be used; or there is a clinical need to deliver iron rapidly.
-The diagnosis of iron deficiency must
+Ferinject is indicated for the treatment of iron deficiency when: oral iron preparations are ineffective; oral iron preparations cannot be used; or there is a clinical need to deliver iron rapidly.
+The diagnosis of iron deficiency must be based on laboratory tests.1 |

 AFFIRM-AHF highlights the potential of Ferinject® (ferric carboxymaltose)